NILAY1556/NILAY1556/README.md

 ## Exploring...
 - **Diffusion Models and RoPE** (19-08-25)
-  Explores diffusion models, a State-of-the-Art (SoTA) approach surpassing VAEs and GANs, and introduces Rotary Positional Embedding (RoPE) as a key component.
+  This learning content introduces diffusion models as the current state-of-the-art in generative AI, surpassing previous methods like VAEs and GANs.
+It also covers Rotary Positional Embedding (RoPE), a key technology for positional encoding in transformer models.

 - **Transformer Limitations and Solutions** (30-07-25)
-  This content explores limitations of Transformers, including quadratic memory complexity, diminishing returns with large context windows, and challenges with reasoning tasks.
-Solutions discussed include sparse attention, low-rank approximation, Flash attention, biasing towards recent data (MEGA), selective attention (LaMDA, CEMA), and Chain-of-Thought (CoT) for reasoning.
+  This content analyzes transformer limitations including quadratic memory complexity, diminishing returns with large context windows, and challenges in reasoning tasks.
+Solutions discussed are FlashAttention for memory, biasing recent data (MEGA) or selective attention (LaMDA, CEMA) for context, and Chain-of-Thought (CoT) for reasoning.

-- **Exploring AI Projects and Tools** (29-07-25) Reviewed Google DeepMind's Opal project and significant GitHub repositories including GraphRag-Toolkit and Awesome-LLM-Apps, focusing on advancements in AI applications and tools.
+- **AI Projects & Tools Review** (29-07-25)
+  Reviewed Google DeepMind's Opal project and notable GitHub repositories: Graphrag Toolkit and Awesome LLM Apps, exploring key AI technologies and applications.
   [opal](https://opal.withgoogle.com/)
   [graphrag-toolkit](https://github.com/awslabs/graphrag-toolkit)